 - Self pay – Without health insurance, most patients must pay completely out of pocket for the expenses.
 Luckily many physicians and hospitals offer discounts for self-pay patients.
 For many, the discounts may not be enough to offset the costs.

 - Asbestos trust funds – Asbestos trust funds were established as a way to financially protect anyone who has been exposed to asbestos and diagnosed with mesothelioma or other asbestos-related diseases.
-There is about $30 billion collectively in multiple trust established by bankrupt companies.
+There is about $30 billion collectively in multiple trusts established by bankrupt companies.
+It is also possible to qualify for compensation from multiple asbestos trusts, leading to substantial payout.
 Anyone considering pursuing funds from asbestos trusts should seek assistance to file a successful claim.
 The money can be used to cover any and all medical and living expenses.

 - Mesothelioma lawsuit – Personal injury and mesothelioma wrongful death claims help patients and their families cover the financial responsibilities that come with asbestos cancer.
 Anyone who is considering a mesothelioma lawsuit is advised to act quickly after a diagnosis because state statutes of limitations set deadlines for legal claims.